 - Plates require cleaning given fouling, debris or contaminants reducing the heat exchange between the plates.

 With good management and practice change, low-cost options are also available for the dairy.
 The audit recommended the installation of pressure gauges on the water inlet and outlet of the plate cooler and record pressure measurements, as a drop in pressure usually indicates fouling or a blockage.
 While installing permanent temperature gauges and regularly checking the water coming into the plate cooler and milk exiting the plate cooler will provide an indication of potential issues within the system.
 Further, conducting regular cleaning of refrigeration condensers, insulating cold milk pipes and painting tanks with reflective colours could help to reduce heat gain and warming during the day.

 Further measures to reduce energy consumption onsite include the installation of a heat recovery unit.
 This would utilise the current refrigeration system that operates on R22 gas providing good water heating characteristics.
 Installing a heat recovery unit could generate sufficient pre-heated water to offset most, if not all, the heating undertaken by the existing hot water services.

-By installing the recommendations and undertaking management changes, energy consumption will be reduced by 38 per cent, and costs by 45 per cent.
+By installing the recommendations and undertaking management changes, energy consumption will be reduced by 38% and costs by 45%.
 This will lower the kWh per unit of production, an important metric to increase profit for your business.

 Pre and post audit metrics